A solid business plan is like a map. Coupled with careful planning and a dose of common sense, it will make navigating

 First of all, learn how to summarize your ideas for yourself.
 Once you’re able to convey the relevant information without being long-winded, your audience will be less likely to stop reading after going through the initial lines.
 This will also indicate that you have a solid grasp of your plan and are thinking critically about the steps you have to take.
 If brevity is not your thing, there are many great tools, like the Hemingway Editor, which can help you make your writing crisp and clear.

 Finally, remember that you are the first critic of your creation, albeit somewhat partial at times.
 If the plan doesn’t click for you, chances are that it won’t click for others.
 Give the text a thorough review and squash any blunders lurking before proceeding.

 4. Follow a Standardized Business Template

 When I was scribbling down my first, fledgling plan, I didn’t want or need to adhere to a strict structure.
 Sure, the essential elements like a business description, sales strategy and market analysis were all there, but not exactly in an organized manner.
-That’s perfectly OK if you don’t intend to show the document to other people.
+That’s perfectly okay if you don’t intend to show the document to other people.
 If, however, your goal is to secure funding or attract partners, you might want to polish the document a bit more.

 Every industry has a set of rules and those rules should be honored.
 Your audience will be expecting certain industry jargon, headings and categories that follow each other in a precise manner.
 To avoid getting labeled a rookie, learn those rules during the industry research stage.

 There are many templates available online, completely for free.
 But in case you need some guidance on the process, check out this tool created by the Small Business Administration.
 All you need to do is create a free account and follow the instructions that will take you through all the stages of creating a business plan.